odashi/ckylark/README.md

-This software generates the phrase structure of given input sentence using latent annotated probabilistic context-free grammar (LAPCFG) model proposeed by [Petrov et al., 2006] [Petrov, 2009].
+This software generates the phrase structure of given input sentence using latent annotated probabilistic context-free grammar (LAPCFG) model proposed by [Petrov et al., 2006] [Petrov, 2009].

-Since original LAPCFG Parser sometimes makes failed parses in parsing time, our implementation avoids this problem using below approaches:
+Since original LAPCFG Parser sometimes makes failed parses in parse-time, our implementation avoids this problem using below approaches:
-* Using probabilities of unknown words for parsing-time smoothing.
+* Using probabilities of unknown words for parse-time smoothing.
 * Rollbacking coarse grammar if parsing failed.

-Ckylark is a portmanteau of both "CKY" and "skylark."
+"Ckylark" is a portmanteau of both "CKY" and "skylark."

 Usage